Colorado Solar Incentives: Tax Credits, Rebates, & Exemptions in 2025

 Colorado installation costs

-The average residential solar photovoltaic installation in Colorado costs about $2.51 per watt, bringing the average 4.9 kW system size to about $12,300 before any incentives are applied.
-Once you factor in the federal solar tax credit, the cost to install solar panels in Colorado falls to $8,610.
+The average solar installation in Colorado costs about $3.41 per watt, based on the average 4.9 kW system.
+In total, the installation would cost $17,799 before incentives.
+After the federal tax credit, the cost falls to $12,459.

 Holy Cross Energy Rebate: 5 kW x $250 = $1,250

-These savings don’t include the additional savings from Colorado’s full retail net metering, or other local rebates that might be available in your area.
+This does not include savings from Colorado’s full retail net metering or other local rebates that might be available in your area.

-The total cost of a solar panel installation will depend on a few factors, like how many solar panels you install, the solar company used, and the characteristics of your roof.
+The total cost of a solar panel installation will depend on a few factors, like how many solar panels you install, the solar company you use, and the characteristics of your roof.

 Do incentives make solar worthwhile in Colorado?